Code-Institute-Submissions/comics/TESTING.md

     causing the favourite button to not work.
 - Jinja2 loop controls had to be added to allow the use of continue and break, to allow some templating logic to work.
 - To prevent the page from refreshing every time a comic was favourited, custom JavaScript functions were written in script.js to allow for an asynchronous call to the favourites database without refreshing the page.
+- Depending on a users connection speeds some images may take longer to load than others.